What are XML sitemaps?

-One issue that many junior and even accomplished SEOs run into is “how do I generate XML sitemaps for my (or my client’s) website?”
+One issue that many junior and even accomplished SEOs run into is “how do I generate XML sitemaps for my—or my client’s—website?”

-The answer is that there are many ways, and the correct way depends on your specific situation.
+The answer is that there are many ways.
+In short, the correct approach depends on your specific situation.